Tensor Isomorphism by conjugacy of Lie algebras: Deciding pseudo-isomorphism of simple Lie modules

-where $x_i\in \mathfrak{sl}_{d_i}(K_i)$, $v_i\in E_i^{d_i}$, and each $E_i$ a field extension of $K$.
-Again, permutations of coordinates threatens to encode a hard problem as an instance of a pseudo-isometry problem.
+where $x_i\in \mathfrak{sl}_{d_i}(K_i)$, $v_i\in E_i^{d_i}$.
+Again, permutations of coordinates threatens to encode a hard problem as an instance of a pseudo-isomorphism problem of this type.
 However, unlike Section~\ref{sssec:sem-sem}, we have a tensor product rather than a direct sum, so minimal ideals of $L$ do not annihilate subspaces of the module.